 Temporary Limits.
 The Board of Directors of Enron Corp. may from time to time approve temporary limits to encompass certain specific approved positions.
-These temporary limits adjust the limit violation and loss notification requirements at the commodity group level until the granted limits expire, but they do not change the Aggregate VaR Limit .
+These temporary limits adjust the limit violation and loss notification requirements at the commodity group level until the granted limits expire, but they do not change the Aggregate VaR Limit unless the Aggregate VaR Limit is specifically adjusted.

 Limit Changes and Other Policy Amendments.
 Any modification of limits or other amendments, supplements or updates to this Policy, unless otherwise covered by this Section VI, must be either approved by (i) the Enron Corp.
 Board of Directors, or (ii) the Enron Corp.
 President and Chief Risk Officer and ratified by the Enron Corp.
 Board of Directors at the next regularly scheduled Board of Directors’ meeting.